watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 ### Setup in a pre-existing Assistant

-If you want to add this starter kit to an _existing_ assistant, you cannot use the Actions JSON file since it will overwrite your existing configuration.
+If you want to add this starter kit to an _existing_ assistant, you cannot use the Actions JSON file (such as `zendesk-article-search-actions.json`) since it will overwrite your existing configuration.
 So instead, follow the following process:

 - Download the OpenAPI specification in this starter kit.
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).